 Teriyaki Shrimp and Asparagus is a simple yet perfectly flavorful dinner that is sure to please.
 Tender pieces of shrimp are coated with a sweet and tangy sauce that will leave you craving more!

 What took me so long?
-I was definitely missing out, not only on the tastiness of shrimp but that 3 minute cook time for shrimp.
+I was definitely missing out, not only on the tastiness of shrimp but that three-minute cook time for shrimp.
 You just can’t beat that.

-And when it’s covered generously in a sweet, salty and tangy sauce then sprinkled with those little crunchy flecks of sesame seeds and paired with perfectly tender crisp asparagus like so you know it’s going to be straight up delicious!
+And when it’s covered generously in a sweet, salty and tangy homemade teriyaki sauce then sprinkled with those little crunchy flecks of sesame seeds and paired with perfectly crisp-tender asparagus like so, you know it’s going to be straight up delicious!
 This is how you do weeknight dinners!

 - Low sodium soy sauce